mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 is increased to 4, increasing weight to 56.7kg and cost to Cr28100.
 Some users twin-mount such weapons,

 effectively creating a rapid-fire machinegun.
-The single- mount version will fit on a pintle or ring mount, but the bulk of a twin-mount system requires an open mounting equivalent to a small turret.
+The single-mount version will fit on a pintle or ring mount, but the bulk of a twin-mount system requires an open mounting equivalent to a small turret.